Specialisations available:

 This subject provides students with an introduction to business accounting, an essential component of every successful business.
 They consider the role of accounting within the global business context and develop an understanding of the key fundamental accounting frameworks used.

-Students are introduced to the accounting cycle and acquire key accounting skills and knowledge to enable them to examine the three-key financial and accounting statements for all businesses: the balance sheet, income statement, and cash flow statement.
-In addition, they are introduced to the principles of budgeting, to cost-volume-analysis, and the concepts and theories of capital investment.
+Students are introduced to the accounting cycle and acquire key accounting skills and knowledge to enable them to examine the three key financial and accounting statements for all businesses: the balance sheet, income statement, and cash flow statement.
+In addition, they are introduced to the principles of budgeting, cost-volume analysis, and the concepts and theories of capital investment.

 Furthermore, students will investigate the concept and role of ethical and corporate governance specifically in the area of financial business management.
 They will also be introduced to contemporary technological developments including distributed ledger systems such as Bitchain.